 Females demonstrated a pronounced peak in GaSI during February 2025 (7.275).
 The consistently elevated GaSI values across sexes during the winter months (December–February) indicate a seasonal increase in feeding intensity, potentially driven by heightened prey availability and favorable foraging conditions.
 The low GaSI values in May and March may signify periods of reduced food intake, possibly due to limited prey abundance or a physiological reallocation of energy toward reproductive investments.

+Why, for male > female during March-September (Fig.1)?

 Feeding Intensity

 Feeding intensity, assessed via stomach distension categories, showed marked seasonal fluctuation.
 The Empty Stomach Ratio (ESR) was highest in May (85%), November (78%), and October (73%).
 Stomachs categorized as "Full" were infrequent throughout the study period, ranging from 2.44% (March 2025) to 9.52% (August 2024).
 Active feeding, indicated by stomach fullness categories of 1/4 to 3/4, was most prevalent during August–September 2024 and January 2025.